-- Managing risk - Managing performance - Robust internal control - Managing data - Strong public financial management - Corporate Leadership Team reviews the Strategic Risk Register on a quarterly basis.
-The Strategic Risk Register is reported to the Audit Committee and Cabinet on a regular basis. - Risks are identified when undertaking Internal Audit reviews and reported when necessary. - Performance Management measures the quality of service for users to ensure services are delivered in accordance with the Council's objectives and represent best use of resources. - Performance is measured on a regular basis and reported to Members and Cabinet. - Minutes of meetings are published and highlight the challenge made by Members to Officers/Cabinet Members. - The Internal Audit service is provided by SWAP Internal Audit Services and is run in partnership with other local authorities. - A risk-based Audit Plan is drafted annually following consultation with Officers, Members and the S151 Officer.
-The Audit Plan is approved at Audit Committee prior to the financial year. - Audit reports, once completed are discussed with the service manager.
-Executive summaries, including findings, and progress on the Annual Plan are reported to Audit Committee, on a quarterly basis. - Recommendations made in audit reports are followed up 6 months after the completion of the audit and priority 1 and 2 findings are reported to Audit Committee. - The Audit Committee's Terms of Reference are contained within the Constitution, Members have experience of a scrutiny role and training is provided when appropriate. - A County wide Counter Fraud Unit supports all the Gloucestershire Local Authorities, West Oxfordshire District Council and other third parties.
-Where investigations identify possible improvements to the internal control framework.
-The Counter Fraud Unit will liaise with the Internal Audit team to ensure the improvements are followed up and implemented by Management. - An ICT Audit and Compliance Manager has been appointed as the Council's Data Protection Officer and therefore has responsibility for Data Protection policies and ensuring that officers are informed and appropriately trained. - The Council is part of the Gloucestershire Information Sharing Partnership.
-This will enable data to be shared when necessary. - Audit reviews ensure data is held securely whether electronically or hard-copy. - The MTFS is reviewed and updated on a regular basis to ensure the Section 151 Officer, Head of Paid Service and Members are aware of the financial standing of the Council.
+- Managing risk - Managing performance - Robust internal control - Managing data - Strong public financial management - The Local Leadership Team reviews the Strategic Risk Register on a quarterly basis.
+The Strategic Risk Register is reported to the Audit Committee on a regular basis. - Risks are identified when undertaking Internal Audit reviews and reported when necessary. - Risks relating to the Covid-19 pandemic and the planned recovery of the Council following the major disruption to its services were identified.
+A register of Covid-19 risks was managed by Publica on behalf of its client Councils with a review of this register carried out frequently during the height of the pandemic. - Performance Management measures the quality of service for users to ensure services are delivered in accordance with the Council's objectives and represent best use of resources. - Performance is measured on a regular basis and reported to Members and Cabinet. - Minutes of meetings are published and highlight the challenge made by Members to Officers and to Cabinet Members. - The Internal Audit service is provided by SWAP Internal Audit Services and is run in partnership with other local authorities. - A risk-based Audit Plan is drafted annually following consultation with Officers, Members and the S151 Officer.
+The Audit Plan is approved at Audit Committee prior to the financial year. - Audit reports, once completed, are discussed with the service manager.
+Executive summaries, including findings, and progress on the Annual Plan are reported to Audit Committee, on a quarterly basis. - Recommendations made in audit reports are followed up 6 months after the completion of the audit and priority 1 and 2 findings are reported to Audit Committee. - The Audit Committee's Terms of Reference are contained within the Constitution, Members have experience of a scrutiny role and training is provided when appropriate. - A Counter Fraud Unit supports all the Gloucestershire Local Authorities, West Oxfordshire District Council and other third parties.
+Where investigations identify possible improvements to the internal control framework the Counter Fraud Unit will liaise with the Internal Audit team to ensure the improvements are followed up and implemented by management. - An ICT Audit and Compliance Manager has been appointed as the Council's Data Protection Officer and therefore has responsibility for Data Protection policies and ensuring that officers are informed and appropriately trained. - The Council is part of the Gloucestershire Information Sharing Partnership.
+This enables data to be shared between councils and other key public bodies when necessary. - Audit reviews ensure data is held securely whether electronically or hard-copy. - The MTFS is reviewed and updated on a regular basis to ensure the Section 151 Officer, Head of Paid Service and Members are aware of the financial standing of the Council.